 Direct materials

 This material is related to the direct production process.
-Often these materials are refer to raw materials.
+Often these materials are referred to as raw materials.
 The number of products that a company has produced can affect the direct materials.

 Commission

-Since this cost depends on the amount of production and sales, commissions will be calculate from each successful product sale in a certain amount.
+Since this cost depends on the amount of production and sales, commissions will be calculated from each successful product sale in a certain amount.

 The production of goods by the company requires good production equipment.
 So that the production process can run well.
 An example of this production equipment such as electricity for engines and oil for production machines are regulated in the Procurement System.

-In this case, the amount of time that the labour spends for working overtime will be count as a variable cost.
+In this case, the amount of time that the labor spends for working overtime will be counted as a variable cost.

-Also read: Warehouse Management Software – Feature and Benefit
+Also read: The Features of Warehouse Management Software and Their Benefits

 Fixed Costs Definition